eCommerce Predictions for 2022: Insights from the Experts

 “More brands will leverage post-purchase CX to increase LTV”

 Artificial intelligence isn’t just the future of eCommerce; it’s the now.
 AI is powering content marketing, automating customer service opportunities, and fueling more personalized customer experiences, especially post purchase when you already have some knowledge about your customer's buying behavior.
+E.g., With the help of annotation tools, AI can accurately label and categorize data, providing businesses with valuable insights to enhance their strategies and decision-making.

 Post-purchase data will become even more relevant as privacy updates continue to roll out and acquisition data becomes harder to obtain.